WoW Classic Priest Guide - The Best Priest builds for Vanilla

 When it comes to choosing specific items during the leveling you want to look for items marked as “Of the Owl” like for example Hood Of the Owl or Gloves of the Owl.
 These items give you bonus to both Spirit and Intellect which are most sought by Priests.
 Items with “Of the Whale” and “Of the Eagle” are also good on Priests but not quite as nice as those Of the Owl.

-Most of the Priests takes Tailoring as their main profession as it lets them craft BoP and BoE pieces of gear which usually have better stats than items dropped by monsters.
+Most of the Priests takes Tailoring as their main profession as it lets them craft BoP and BoE pieces of gear which usually have better stats than the uncommon, green items and sometimes even than the rare, blue ones that you can drop from monsters.
 On top of that Tailors are able to create bags which might come in handy in gold making process.
-In overall it is a good choice if you want to get some better gear than others but there are also other professions which might be better.
+Keep in mind that we're talking about Vanilla WoW, getting to perfect gear will be really hard and you're going to have to rely on drops to some extent.
+In overall it is a good choice if you want to get some better gear than others but note that there are also other professions which might be better in certain situations (professions value often differs server to server - later on it will probably be different than in the current closed beta).
+As a Priest, you're going to weear cloth armor, what makes Tailoring a great, safe choice here.

-Usually new players take two gathering professions to start with like Herbalism and Mining to take advantage of the fact that there are a lot of resources to collect on early levels.
+Usually new players take two gathering professions to get started with like Herbalism and Mining to take advantage of the fact that there are a lot of resources to collect during low lvl gameplay.
 Those can give you additional profit while leveling so take that into consideration.
-There is also Skinning that might be a great choice early on since skins and bones looted from monsters can be instantly sold to a vendor to help you get some early gold for your new weapons.
+There is also Skinning that might be a great choice early on since skins and bones looted from monsters can be instantly sold to a vendor to help you get some early gold for your new weapon.
 On top of that there are many other professions which you can learn and pretty much every single one of them is good in its own way.
 Check out our Classic WoW Professions Guide to find out which one is the best for your character.
+The possibilities are: Alchemy, Blacksmithing, Enchanting, Engineering, Leatherworking, Tailoring, Herbalism, Mining, Skinning, First Aid, Fishing and Cooking.

 This is the end of out WoW Classic Priest Guide.
-We hope that you have learned this what you wanted to know and if you liked our article make sure to leave a comment below.
+We hope that you have learned what you wanted to know from this overview.
+If you liked our article make sure to join the discussion and leave a comment below.
+The remaining Vanilla classes are: Warrior, Mage, Rogue, Warlock, Shaman, Paladin, Druid and Hunter.
+You can also check out other class and profession guides.
+They can be really helpful if you want to get started with this hyped project.

-Those of you who are hungry of more informations about MMORPG world can visit our blog page for additional tips and guides.
+Those of you who are hungry of more information about MMORPG world can visit our blog page for additional tips and class guides.

 All rights reserved.
 Copyright https://mmoauctions.com/ 2019.